A look at what's happened recently and what's ahead for the Society.

 This spring saw the implementation of Grant III in our relationship with Bard High School Early College, this time supporting the work teachers at their Long Island City campus.
 This grant supported the development of several units built around judicial opinions that illuminated important aspects of legal history.
 One, targeted at 9th Grade students, examined issues of slavery through the landmark NY case Lemmon v People.
 Two others, developed for 10th Grade history, look at important issues of free speech.
 Using the lenses of People v Croswell & People v American Socialist Society, these units asks students to examine important issues and place them in the conext of the eras in which they took place.

 These curricula were first used this spring with excellent feedback and will be further improved to incorporate this real world feedback.
 The Trustees of the Society were given the opportunity to sit in on several class sessions.

 The Society annually publishes Judicial Notice a journal of articles of historical scholarship that uniquely focuses on New York legal history.
-Our next edition, Issue 10, will be published in early December 2014 & will feature the following articles:
+Our next edition, Issue 10, & features the following articles:

 by Daniel Kornstein